 She admired the front page of her latest creation.
 Claudia is the sole full-time employee for the ‘Middleton Direction, ‘ the town’s weekly newspaper, actually more like a newsletter.
 This was a far cry from the kind of journalism she imagined doing by now with her five-year-old degree.
 She shredded her latest job rejection, making fifteen and counting then turned off her computer.
 She turned side to side, observing her perfect 150-pound reflection in the wall mirror, running her hands down the sides of her silk blouse to her hips.
 She let her strawberry blond hair out of its bun and fluffed it to rest on her shoulders.

 “Eat your heart out George O’Brien.
 You’ll never get your stinky, little hands on this body,” she said, admiring her figure.

 At thirty-one years old and still single, Claudia quietly dreamed of working for a decent sized newspaper firm or TV station, anywhere, not living her life here and ending up married to one of the town’s local losers.

 “I’m a great looking woman who has more than enough love for the right man.
 All I want is to be happy and successful.
 Is that so much to ask for?” she said to her mirrored reflection.

-The unmistakable sound of squeaking and creaking, announced the opening of the office door.
+The unmistakeable sound of squeaking and creaking announced the opening of the office door.